Arizona College Preparatory: New High School Campus

 In late 2020, CUSD released its first design plans for a new high school at 4477 S Gilbert Rd to be open in the 2021–2022 school year due to Chandler's growing population.
 The following year, the CUSD governing board voted unanimously to move ACP Erie students to the new campus as well as change some of the high school enrollment boundaries for the 2021–2022 school year.
 ACP Oakland would move to ACP Erie's previous campus location to allow for more facilities.
 ACP Oakland was renamed ACP Middle School and ACP Erie was renamed ACP High School because of the campus change for both schools.

 The new ACP High School campus includes the school's own sports facilities, including Dr. Fred DePrez Stadium, which ended the school's need to "borrow" other premises for a home field.
-Students could now enjoy their own performing arts center, an auxiliary gym, as well as more food options in the cafeteria.

 Arizona College Prep (ACP) consists of two campuses for middle school and high school separately.
 ACP Middle School (previously ACP Oakland) is located at 1150 W Erie St and serves grades 6–8.
 ACP High School (previously ACP Erie) is located at 4477 S Gilbert Rd and serves grades 9–12.